UTCogNeuroLab/UTCogNeuroLab.github.io/README.md

 ## Adding a Lab Update

 A cool feature of our site is the ability to add your own updates - like a mini blog!
 All posts that are published will be in the _posts folder.
 If you would like to create a draft, put your file in the _drafts folder.
-For more information on how to create a blog post, go to the _drafts folder and click on template.md.
-Further instructions are available in the template file.
+Follow the instructions below to create your post.
+The same instructions are available in the template.md file in the _drafts folder.
+  1. Go the _drafts folder.
+  2. Open template.md and copy all the contents inside the file.
+  3. Go back to the _drafts folder.
+  4. Create a new Markdown file in the format "YYYY-MM-DD-name-of-post.md".
+  5. Paste what you copied from the template file into your own file that you just created.
+  3. Make sure you change the following variables (found at the top of the file):
+    - change the date/time (date variable)
+    - change the title of the post (title variable)
+    - change the catergory (category variable)
+    - do **NOT** change the **layout variable**
+  4. Once you have finished writing out your post, move your Markdown file to the _posts folder where it will then be automatically published to the site.

+For questions on how to format the post using MarkDown, check out the "Welcome to Jekyll" Markdown file (available in _drafts) or check out syntax online.

 # More Information About The Site